All On 4 Plus® Treatment

 Upgrading from Removable Dentures to All-On-4 Plus®

 All On 4 Plus® replaces loose dentures with a fixed set of teeth that never slip.
 Unlike standard dentures, this system uses titanium implants to lock your new smile in place, often bypassing the need for large bone grafts.
-This approach is designed to restore your ability to eat, speak, and smile with total confidence.
+This approach is designed to restore your ability to eat, speak and smile with total confidence.

 Terminal Dentition (Failing Teeth)